bcail/cpython/Doc/library/ssl.rst

 for example the :mod:`multiprocessing` or :mod:`concurrent.futures` modules), be aware that OpenSSL's internal random number generator does not properly handle forked processes.
 Applications must change the PRNG state of the parent process if they use any SSL feature with :func:`os.fork`.
-Any successful call of :func:`~ssl.RAND_bytes` is sufficient.

 .. _ssl-tlsv1_3: